SQL Notebook

 );

-Non-correlated (subquery runs once).
-Subquery → list of station_codes in Xinyi.
+Non-correlated (the subquery runs once).
+The subquery → list of station_codes in Xinyi.

 Derived Table (Subquery in FROM)